tolgaduzenli/DesignPatterns/README.md

         OO Pattern
             * Allow an object to alter its behavior when its internal state changes.
-            The object will apppear to change its class
+            The object will apppear to change its class Chapter 11 Proxy Pattern
+        OO Pattern
+            * Provide a surrogate or placeholder for another object to control access to it.